Busting 5 Common Myths About the White Boxer

 Nearly 18% Boxer puppies born turn out to be white, and they have been around as long as the Boxer breed has been in existence up to date.
 Even so, it is a sad fact that many dog breeders euthanize white pups because they don't meet American Boxer Club or American Kennel Club standards.
 Folks, what if certain humans didn't fit the set standards for homo-sapiens breeding?
 If so, a lot of us wouldn't be here today.

 2. White Boxers Are Albino

 Given this known fact, white boxers are born with a recessive gene that gives off white hair and still retains pigmentation (although very little.)
-Still, white boxer's should be kept out of the sun because they are sensitive to exposure and burn easily.
+White boxers should be kept out of the sun because they are sensitive to exposure and burn quickly.

 4. You Can't Register White Boxers With the AKC